asabuncuoglu13/faid/docs/metadata/README.md

-# Using Metadata Information for Fairness Monitoring
+# Metadata Overview: Formats and Flow

 Logging, updating, monitoring, and testing metadata can support developers in continuous monitoring of fairness as well as other safety characteristics.